AJAX, events, WebSockets

 In the server, create a class

-representing a game between two users.
-For the moment, this class only has two fields:player1
+Gamerepresenting a game between two users.
+For the moment, this class only has two fields:player1andplayer2.
+By default,player1is the challenged. -

 Modify